JetBrains/teamcity-documentation/topics/including-third-party-reports-in-the-build-results.md

 * configure the __Report Tab__ to make the report available as an extra tab on the build or project level  (see below)

 Report tabs support project hierarchy.
 There are two types of tabs available:
-* __Build\-level__: appears on the [build results](working-with-build-results.md) page for each build that produced an artifact with the specified name.
+* __Build\-level__: appears on the [Build Results](working-with-build-results.md) page for each build that produced an artifact with the specified name.
 These report tabs are defined in a project and are inherited in its subprojects.
 To override an inherited Report tab in a subproject, create a new report tab with the same name as the inherited one in the subproject.
 * __Project\-level__: appears on the Project home page for a particular project only if a build within the project produces the specified reports artifact.

 To configure a report tab, go to the __Project Settings | Report Tabs__ and select the type of report tab you want to add.